-Winner of more than a dozen national and international prizes - Póvoa de Varzim Piano Competition, "Cidade do Fundão" International Competition, "David Russell Awards" in Vigo - the young pianist João Casimiro Almeida, at 22 years old, already has a vast musical experience, appearing regularly as a soloist.
-Having started his musical studies at 11 years old, he already played in some of Portugal most famous venues as the Casa da Música in Porto, Centro Cultural de Belém in Lisbon, and in many recitals throughout the country.
-He has also performed in venues like the Sala Lustrzana in Tárnow (Poland), Martin Codax Auditorium in Vigo (Spain) or the Ehrbar Saal in Vienna (Austria)
+Winner of more than a dozen national and international prizes - Póvoa de Varzim Piano Competition, "Cidade do Fundão" International Competition, "David Russell Awards" in Vigo - the young pianist João Casimiro Almeida, at 25 years old, already has a vast musical experience, appearing regularly as a soloist.
+Having started his musical studies at 11 years old, he already played in some of Portugal most famous venues as the Casa da Música in Porto, Centro Cultural de Belém and Fundação Gulbenkian in Lisbon, and in many other recitals throughout the country.
+He also performs regularly abroad in venues like the Sala Lustrzana in Tárnow (Poland), Martin Codax Auditorium in Vigo (Spain) or the Ehrbar Saal in Vienna (Austria).

-As for the following projects, João has already a dozen concerts scheduled for the 18/19 season, and was invited for a project by ARTE NO TEMPO - Ars ad Hoc - centering around classical and contemporary chamber music.
+As for the following projects, João has already over a dozen concerts scheduled for the 20/21 season, among chamber music and solo recitals, in Portugal, Spain, Norway and Thailand.

 João graduated in ESMAE, Porto, finishing his Bachelor's Degree in Piano Performance with Madalena Soveral, and more recently graduated in the Paris Conservatory with a Master's Degree in Performing Arts, with Michel Dalberto and Claire-Marie Le Guay.
 He has been a recipient of scholarships from the "Fondation Meyer" and the "Fondation Les Amis d'Alain Marinaro.

 He is the pianist of the Lumennis Trio, a group founded in 2016 with Diana Sampaio (clarinet) and Ana Mafalda Monteiro (cello), with which they perform in several of Portugal's concert venues.